grahamlyons/amination/README.md

 The Ruby script assumes that the Amination Factory stack is already created (the machine was set up manually).

+This script was run in an AWS account that has a default VPC.
+With a manually created VPC, as in the Shutl account, there would need to be extra information passed to the resources to tell them, for example, which subnets to run in.

 The Amination Factory machine(s) need to be set up manually with the following procedure:

 ### Setup